Kiezroy/Address-Database-CSC-131-/README.md

 Prabhash Venkat Paila |
 Sidharth Lal*

+## Project Description
+This project involves developing an address book application with a user-friendly Java Swing GUI along with the latest JDK (version 20) that allows users to store and manage their contacts.
+The application will be backed by a MySQL database hosted on PlanetScale.
+The project follows an Agile methodology with iterative development and continuous integration.
+Key features of the application include adding, updating, deleting, and searching for contact information.
+Management will be conducted through JIRA and Github.

 ## Directions to Connect to Netbeans and View Project
 1. Download ZIP File from repository
 2. Navigate to "Database" folder